TulioHRC/Ukraine-game/README.md

 Spoiler: You need to shot two different gruop/person to win the game.

 ## Log
+### 0.2.0v (Basic logic and images)
+- Logic on randomly selecting the pictures
+- Images on the screen

 ### 0.1.0v (Start of the project)
 - Organization of the files
 - Development of the idea